Syntax

 Multi-filter lookup (AND logic)

-var price = Platform.Function.Lookup(
+var phone = Platform.Function.Lookup(

 );